sura2k/go-web-analyzer/README.md

 ### 3.2.
 Documentation ###
 #### 3.2.1.
 Readme: ####
 - Should include a project overview, setup instructions, and usage examples. `[DONE]`
-- Provide information on key components and their roles. `[TODO]`
+- Provide information on key components and their roles. `[DONE]`
 - Include guidance on how to run the project (including prerequisites, commands, and examples). `[DONE]`
-- Mention any external dependencies and how to install them. `[TODO]`
+- Mention any external dependencies and how to install them. `[DONE]`
-- Include details on how to run tests and what the expected outcomes are. `[TODO]`
+- Include details on how to run tests and what the expected outcomes are. `[DONE]`
-- Discuss possible improvements or extensions to the project. `[TODO]`
+- Discuss possible improvements or extensions to the project. `[DONE]`

 #### 3.2.2.
 Additional Documentation: ####
 - Create inline comments for complex code sections. `[DONE]`